sigmasaur/AwSW-it/README.md

 * At line 3751: Adapted to preserve a pun; reverse translation: *I'm stunned.*
 * At line 3862-3866: Note that these lines also trigger if `Zhong` already addressed the player character by name in [`bryce1.rpy`](#bryce1rpy), where they may speak the same dialogue.
 Affected sequences: play [`bryce1.rpy`](#bryce1rpy) and [`chapter2.rpy`](#chapter2rpy) in either order; ask `Zhong` about him knowing the player character's name in [`bryce1.rpy`](#bryce1rpy) and leave at lines 694, 1176 or play through, don't visit the grocery store in [`chapter2.rpy`](#chapter2rpy).
 * At line 4046-4064: Note that the larger, orange dragon should be a female, as mentioned by `Zhong` at line 3907; the current translation doesn't use this information, nonetheless.
+* At line 4136, 4140, 4144: Added space before image, to match numerous lines throughout the script.

 ### [`chapter4.rpy`](italiantl/chapter4.rpy)